Chapter 6

 “Yeah, if you like sticky stuff.
 My mom’s a champ at making them—perfect every time.
 I always sucked at it.
 Too impatient.”

-“What’s the cemetery part like?”
+“What do you do at the cemetery?”
 Matthew asked, genuinely curious.

 They continued to swap tales in the dark for a while, but eventually fatigue crept in.
 Matthew drifted off first, his breathing steady, while Alex lay awake a moment longer, staring at the shadowed ceiling.